 Fund number-6323-transaction extension-61

 Student clubs are entitled to the creation of a FOAP Banner Account.
 Funds roll over year to year, however, no money is allotted to clubs at their creation or at the beginning of each academic year.
 All funds must be raised by the individual club/organization.
-Oversight of these accounts will rest primarily with the Treasurer in conjunction with the Office of Student Involvement and Leadership.
+Oversight of these accounts will rest primarily with the Treasurer in conjunction with the Office of Student Engagement.
 To utilize the account, the club President and Treasurer must attend a session at the beginning of the academic year that will instruct on how to properly use the funding.
 Student Engagement is the Financial Manager for all student club accounts.
 Should a club need to spend money from their account, the club Treasurer will work in conjunction with Student Engagement for signatures on reimbursements, cash advances, and/or check request forms.

 There are two Financial Managers within the office that may approve and sign off on appropriate paperwork; these are the Director of Student Engagement (Ian Jamieson) and the Assistant Director (Alexis Nelson).
 When submitting any paperwork for reimbursement purposes, please go to the Senior Office Assistant (Aryn Fine) in AUC 158 and turn this in.
 The forms will be reviewed for approval.
 You will then notify the club member that the paperwork may be picked up and taken to the Business Office for reimbursement.
 Please see the Student Club/Organizations Handbook for further details and specific paperwork requirements.